muratk3n/thirdwave/en/README.md

 Our uni legend had it one our CS profs, my Alg I teacher as it turns out, had code in Mathematica.
 He worked with SW's ppl I think.
 During lecture he'd slip up sometimes and say "cellular automata" when it was totally unrelated so we guessed this was his area of research.
+The area attracted some smart people is what Im trying to say.

 ---